splewis/get5/README.md

 ## Match Schema

 See the example config in [Valve KeyValues format](configs/get5/example_match.cfg) or [JSON format](configs/get5/example_match.json) to learn how to format the configs.
-Both files contain equivalent match data.
+Both example files contain equivalent match data.

 **Note:** to use a JSON match file, you must install the [SMJansson](https://forums.alliedmods.net/showthread.php?t=184604) sourcemod extension on the server.